Almost splitting maps, transformation theorems and smooth fibration theorems: Introduction

-Recall that, given an $n$-Riemannian manifold $M$, we say $p\in M$ is a $(\delta,r)$-Reifenberg point (where $\delta,r>0$), if $\forall s\le r$, $d_{GH}(B_s(p),B_s(0^n))\le \delta s$ (here $d_{\mathrm{GH}}$ denotes the Gromov-Hausdorff distance); we say $M$ is uniformly $(\delta,r)$-Reifenberg, if each point of $M$ is $(\delta,r)$-Reifenberg.
-In \cite{CC97}, Cheeger and Colding have showed that, for $\epsilon>0$, there exists a sufficiently small $\delta>0$ depending on $n,\epsilon$ such that, suppose $M$ satisfies $\Ric_M\ge-\delta$, then $p$ is $(\epsilon,r)$-Reifenberg provided $d_{GH}(B_r(p),B_r(0^n))\le \delta r$, where $r\in(0,1]$.
+Recall that, given an $n$-Riemannian manifold $M$, we say $p\in M$ is a $(\delta,r)$-Reifenberg point (where $\delta,r>0$), if for any $s\le r$, $d_{GH}(B_s(p),B_s(0^n))\le \delta s$ (here $d_{\mathrm{GH}}$ denotes the Gromov-Hausdorff distance); we say $M$ is uniformly $(\delta,r)$-Reifenberg, if each point of $M$ is $(\delta,r)$-Reifenberg.
+Cheeger and Colding showed that, given any $\epsilon>0$, there exists a sufficiently small $\delta>0$ depending on $n,\epsilon$ so that, suppose the $n$-dimensional manifold $M$ satisfies $\Ric_M\ge-\delta$ and there is some $r\in(0,1]$ such that $d_{GH}(B_r(p),B_r(0^n))\le \delta r$, then $p$ is $(\epsilon,r)$-Reifenberg (see Theorem A.1.5 of \cite{CC97}).
 Also by \cite{CC97}, we known that, to control topology of manifolds with lower Ricci curvature bound, the uniformly Reifenberg condition is a good candidate, since it provides sufficient rigidity to control local topology and it only imposes bi-h\"older regularity for the distance.
 However, the Reifenberg condition is uneasy to come in to study collapsed manifolds.
 The generalized Reifenberg condition introduced in this paper is aimed to provide a candidate of Reifenberg condition for possibly collapsed manifolds.

 \begin{defn} Given a Riemannian manifold $M$, we say $B_{r}(p)\subset M$ is $(\delta,k)$-Euclidean, if there exists a metric space $(Z,d_{Z})$ such that

 where $(0^{k},x)\in \mathbb{R}^{k}\times Z$. \end{defn}